Rebaya17/bnl/README.md

 The `bnl::integer` class provides an arbitrary precision integer implementation.
-The numerical data is stored in raw binary format by a self-managed dynamic array of `unsigned long int` assuming the data type is 8 bytes wide, ordered from the least significant to the most significant data block.
+The numerical data is stored in raw binary format by a self-managed dynamic array of `std::uint64_t`, ordered from the least significant to the most significant data block.
 Each block of data can store values in the interval [0, 2<sup>32</sup>) simulating a base 2<sup>32</sup> - 1 representation.

 The numeric data is converting from raw binary to `std::string` and from `std::string` to raw binary with the Double-Dabble and Reverse Double-Dabble